luisariasspire/channel-config/docs/index.md

 ## Channels

+- A _channel_ is an abstract description of a possible communications link between a satellite and a ground station or another satellite.
+- The set of channels that a satellite or ground station can use and the rules governing them are defined by its _channel config_.
+- Channels are an extension of the _contact type_ concept, enriched with more information about legal, physical, and operational constraints relevant to contact scheduling.

 Channels are defined as entries in a YAML map, where the keys are user-defined strings and the values are configuration blocks containing specific properties.
 A machine-readable schema for these properties is defined in `schema.yaml`.
 In this section you will find detailed descriptions of each